NilsWaldowski/frontend-environment/Readme.md

 ### Images folder
 * Images: fixed images like logos without any editorial purpose
-* ImagesEditorial: contains content images which will be used/changed by editorial stuff later on (those images will be deployed in a different path in order to make them available for editors
+* ImagesEditorial: contains content images which will be used/changed by editorial staff later on (those images will be deployed in a different path in order to make them available for editors)

 ### Vendor
 If you need additional jQuery Plugins, Frameworks or the like from [npm](https://www.npmjs.com/) you can add those directly to the package.json file in the devDependencies section:

     "devDependencies": {
+        ...
         "jquery": "^2.2",
         "svg4everybody": "^2.0",
         "html5shiv": "^3.7",